 How to Write a Daily Kos Story: The Short and Sweet Version

-Welcome to Daily Kos, and thanks for taking a big step in participation, writing your own story.
+Welcome to Daily Kos, and thanks for taking a big step in participation, by writing and posting your own story.

 There are other resources that explain the finer points of writing stories/posts/diaries, and you can find them within the Knowledge Base right here.
 If you have any questions, please feel free to ask at Help Desk.
-Creating a public ticket there will increase the likelihood that you'll get a faster response from other community users, but you may set it to private if you prefer so that only staff can read it and reply.
+Creating a public ticket there will improve your chances of getting a faster response from other community users, but you may set it to private if you prefer so that only staff can read it and reply.

 When you are logged into Daily Kos, look for an big orange-and-white button at the top right of the page that says Blog It! (with a pen icon next to it).
 Click it.
 A draft window will open.

-BEFORE YOU START: As you go along, remember to SAVE your draft often -- using the button at the top of the right side bar.
+KNOW BEFORE YOU START: As you go along, remember to SAVE your draft often -- using the button at the top of the right side bar.
 We cannot retrieve lost drafts.
-Some people compose their drafts in a text editor first before copying & pasting their words into the draft story box.
+Some people compose their drafts elsewhere first before copying & pasting their words into the draft story box.
 That’s a good option, though please also note that we recommend a text editor over a word processing program.
 Software like Microsoft Word or Pages uses formatting that can be carried over and may conflict with the built-in formatting provided in our own story editor window.

 Headline: To enter text into the Headline field, put your cursor within the "Write a headline" prompt and click.
 You can write just about anything you like, within a length limit that you will be told if you exceed.
 Profanity in headlines is frowned upon only because it runs afoul of filters on public computers.
 Substituting special characters is the usual workaround.

-Click on the little image icon (a mountain outline) in the middle of the big open space under the headline, and you'll be offered the option to upload your image into our Image Library.
-There are size and format constraints (jpg, gif, png).
+More tips for uploading title images: There are size and format constraints (jpg, gif, png).
 Images narrower than 915 pixels in width will not display well in this position.
 Take some care with the tags, license, and attribution fields for your image.
-We also encourage people to be thorough with the textual description, for the benefit of visually-impaired people who won't see the image but will hear the description.
+We also encourage people to be thorough with the textual description, for the benefit of visually-impaired people who won't see the image but will hear the description via a screen reader.
 When you're done with entering information about the image, click the big orange Choose button underneath the image array area and your newly-uploaded image will be displayed in your title image space.

-Feel free to add a descriptive caption below the image.
+Feel free to add a descriptive caption below the image as well.

-If you change your mind about the image at any time prior to publishing, just click the orange X in the top right hand corner to remove the image from your story.
-Save after you change it.
+If you change your mind about the image at any time prior to publishing your story, just click the orange X in the top right hand corner to remove the image.
+Save the draft again after you change it.

 The toolbar provides nifty options if you want to play around with it.